Windsor Police Service: David Van Buskirk and the Assault of Dr. Abouhassan

 In April 2010, Windsor Detective David van Buskirk assaulted Dr. Tyceer Abouhassan, an endocrinologist, in an unprovoked attack in a parking lot on McDougall St. outside Dr. Abouhassan's workplace.
 Dr. Abouhassan was left with a concussion, broken nose, bruised ribs, and a detached retina, requiring emergency surgery.
 Van Buskirk initially filed a police report stating that Dr. Abouhassan had attacked him, and police filed charges against Abouhassan for assaulting a peace officer.
 Those charges were dismissed by the court later that year.
 In 2012, a video was uncovered which showed the assault on film.
-Van Buskirk then retracted his earlier statements and plead guilty to assault.
+Van Buskirk then retracted his earlier statements and pleaded guilty to assault.

 As the case developed, Windsor Star reported several previous cases of police brutality perpetrated by Van Buskirk and other officers named in the case.
 Between 1993 and 1994, there were at least four cases of Van Buskirk assaulting civilians and then charging them with obstruction or assault.
 In the first case, in 1993, Van Buskirk and another officer apprehended a man sleeping in his car and beat him severely.
 In the second, in 1994, Van Buskirk, working as a breathalyzer technician, roughhandled a man who alleged wrongful arrest, dislocating his shoulder.
 In both cases Buskirk's charges were thrown out of court.
 Both victims filed lawsuits against Van Buskirk and both suits were settled out of court.

 In 1994, Van Buskirk was accused, along with other officers, of beating three handcuffed men while taunting them with racial slurs.
 Two victims were charged with obstructing police, but were acquitted.
 One sued, but dropped his case for unknown reasons.
 Windsor police said Van Buskirk would be criminally charged with assault for the incident, but the case was never disclosed and the Police subsequently refused to comment when questioned by journalists.

-In 1998 Van Buskirk plead guilty to discreditable conduct and neglect of duty, for accompanying two topless Michigan women into a hotel room with a fellow officer, and telling headquarters they were on call for the ensuing five hours.
+In 1998 Van Buskirk pleaded guilty to discreditable conduct and neglect of duty, for accompanying two topless Michigan women into a hotel room with a fellow officer, and telling headquarters they were on call for the ensuing five hours.
 He was docked 60 hours pay.
 Abouhassan's lawyer expressed disbelief that Van Buskirk would not receive a suspension for any of the above incidents.

 Sgt.
 Mike LaPorte, a former Police Union executive, was the officer who filed the assault charges against Dr. Abouhassan in 2010.
 At the time he had retired and was therefore not subject to Police Act charges.
 LaPorte had his own track record of misconduct, previously engaging in a hit and run in 1993, hitting two parked cars after leaving a bar run by the Police Union.

 In the midst of the lawsuit launched by Dr. Abouhassan against the police, then-chief Gary Smith announced an early retirement, to be replaced by Al Frederick.
 Van Buskirk was ultimately sentenced to 5 months in jail after pleading guilty to assault causing bodily harm.